ellipsis-ai/ellipsis-ai.github.io/developers/actions/triggers.md

 ### Phrase triggers

 By default, triggers match whenever someone begins a message with the phrase specified by the trigger, while also mentioning Ellipsis.
+Upper/lowercase differences are always ignored.

 #### Example